-In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers basic and continuing education programs in law enforcement, corrections and firefighting.
+In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of our public safety community.
 An instructional service center, located in Mascotte, provides career training to students in selected programs.
 Apprenticeship programs, continuing workforce education classes and customized training for business, provide the opportunity for LTC to be recognized as a center for lifelong learning.